Coronavirus cases soar in Italy as authorities scramble to find patient zero

 Italian authorities have announced sweeping closures in the country's north as they scramble to contain Europe's biggest outbreak of the novel coronavirus.

-Italy's confirmed cases surged from three on Friday morning to more than 130 by Sunday morning.
+Italy's confirmed cases surged from three on Friday morning to more than 200 by Monday.

-Three people have died and at least 152 others have been infected with the virus in Italy, Angelo Borrelli, head of the country's Civil Protection agency, said at a Sunday news conference.
+Five people have died and at least 219 others have been infected with the virus in Italy, Angelo Borrelli, head of the country's Civil Protection agency, said at a Monday news conference.

-There are 110 cases in the northern Italian region of Lombardy, Borelli said, whose capital is the city of Milan.
+The bulk of the cases (167) are in the northern region of Lombardy, whose capital is the city of Milan.

-He said at an earlier press conference that 26 patients were in intensive care and one patient had recovered.
+Borrelli added that one person had recovered and that 91 people with the virus were currently in isolation at home.

 Italy's Health Minister Roberto Speranza announced severe restrictions in the affected regions, which included the closure of public buildings, limited transport, and the surveillance and quarantine of individuals who may have been exposed to the virus.